jewelshkjony/Extensions/README.md

 ## Others

+<li> <a href="https://community.kodular.io/t/free-readmoretextview-extension/223449">ReadMoreTextView</a> - It’s just functionality added to it for showing read more and read less.

 <li> <a href="https://github.com/jewelshkjony/LabelView">LabelView</a> - An extension to make label view in your view component.

 <li> <a href="https://github.com/jewelshkjony/ImgToAscii">ImgToAscii</a> - An extension to convert image to ascii.